 Presenting Princess Shaw is a recent PBS Point of View (POV) film with a digital humanities focus about the human experience of the social media site, YouTube.
 The documentary film represents the reality of the struggles and perseverance of Samantha Montgomery also known as Princess Shaw, who is a musician living in New Orleans, Louisiana.
-She employs YouTube as a video dairy to tell her version of the impact of her current socioeconomic background and being a woman musician.
+She employs YouTube as a video diary to tell her version of the impact of her current socioeconomic background and being a woman musician.
 Her YouTube channel is also a presentation platform to debut her songs.

 The film introduces Israeli producer Ophir Kutiel also known by his YouTube handle, Kutiman, performing at the Guggenneim Museum in New York City.
 Kutiman’s YouTube videos are comprised of remixes of work by amateur YouTube performers.
 Kutiman does not tell the musicians that he is sampling their videos.
 Instead they find out from the links, likes, and comments that come after Kutiman posts the video live on YouTube.
 Princess Shaw’s videos of her songs become the main focus of Kutiman’s multi-monitor setup.
 As the documentary unfolds, I could pick out elements that are related to the current digital humanities dialog, such as network culture and free culture.